 2. Add a Little Tipple

 Open your liquor cabinet before you break out the mixing bowl.
 You can add a splash of alcohol to your instant pudding mix and it will rival some of your best from-scratch pudding efforts.
 Liqueurs like Kahlua, Irish cream and raspberry-flavored Chambord are perfect for the job.
-Cognac and bourbon also work a treat, especially if you’re working with chocolate or butterscotch mix, and spiced rum is wicked-good with banana pudding.
+Cognac and bourbon also work, especially if you’re working with chocolate or butterscotch mix, and spiced rum is wicked-good with banana pudding.